Neotsu, Oregon

 Neotsu is an unincorporated community in Lincoln County, Oregon, United States, on the northern shore of Devils Lake across from Lincoln City.
 Neotsu has a post office with ZIP code 97364.
 The community is on the 45th parallel north.

 State representative David Gomberg is from Neotsu.

 Demographics

+Education

+There is one school district in the county, the Lincoln County School District.

+The county is in the Oregon Coast Community College district.